Silat al-Harithiya: Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed 449 households in the village within the nahiya of Shafa al-Gharby.

 In 1882, the PEF's Survey of Western Palestine described it as "a good-sized village, well built of stone, with a spring and cisterns.
 There are rock-cut wine-presses on the west, and olives and figs round".

+During this time, the residents of Silat al-Harthiya contested Umm al-Fahm's possession of the lands of Lajjun.